Algorithmic aspects of Newman polynomials and their divisors: Abstract

 \section{Abstract}

 We study the problem of determining which integer polynomials divide Newman polynomials.
-In this vein, we first give results concerning the $8438$ known polynomials with Mahler measure less than $1.3$.
-We then exhibit a list of polynomials that divide no Newman polynomial.
-In particular, we show that a degree-10 polynomial of Mahler measure \text{approximately} 1.419404632 divides no Newman polynomial, thereby improving the best known upper bound for any universal constant $\sigma$, if it exists, such that every integer polynomial of Mahler measure less than $\sigma$ divides a Newman polynomial.
-Finally, letting $l(x)$ denote Lehmer's polynomial, we explicitly construct Newman polynomials divisible by $l(x)^2$ with degrees up to $150$, and show that no Newman polynomial is divisible by $l(x)^3$ up to degree $160$.
+First, we investigate the $8438$ known polynomials with Mahler measure less than $1.3$.
+Apart from the polynomials having a positive real root, all but three of them are shown to divide a Newman polynomial of degree at most $1000$.
+Second, using an algorithmic certification method of Hare and Mossinghoff, we exhibit several polynomials that divide no Newman polynomial.
+Among them is a degree-$10$ polynomial with Mahler measure approximately equal to $1.419404632$, which improves the best known upper bound for any universal constant $\sigma$, if such a constant exists, governing the existence of Newman multiples in terms of Mahler measure.
+Finally, writing $l(x)$ for the polynomial obtained from Lehmer's polynomial by the substitution $x\mapsto -x$, we explicitly construct Newman polynomials divisible by $l(x)^2$ with degrees up to $150$, and show that no Newman polynomial of degree at most $160$ is divisible by $l(x)^3$.